Checksig-inside/dgi/content/en/_posts/institute/2020-11-21-News-Lorem ipsum.md

 ---
 layout: post-institute
-title:  "Institute Lorem ipsum 8"
+title:  "IT Institute Lorem ipsum 8"
 date:   2020-11-21 09:07:42 +0100
 img-list: /assets/img/institute_insights/header_institute.jpg
 img-detail: /assets/img/institute_insights/header_institute.jpg
 parent-category: institute-insights
 categories: news
-locale: en
+locale: it
-uid: institute-market-news8
+uid: institute-news-1
+published: false
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.